 The transport app has been servicing major parts of the country since 2015.

-It has been one of the many efficient ways on how to travel around Costa Rica as a tourist.
+It has been one of the many efficient ways to travel around Costa Rica as a tourist.

 Is Uber legal in Costa Rica?

-While Uber is definitely existing in Costa Rica, it is considered illegal by law.
+While Uber definitely exists in Costa Rica, it is considered illegal by law.